yodobrin/scaling-func/README.md

 # Scaling Azure Functions - SqlTrigger

 This repository contains a sample project that demonstrates how to scale Azure Functions using the SqlTrigger.
-Deployment is done using the vscode extension.
+The function deployment is done using the vscode extension.

-The use case is a simple triggers processing system.
+The use case is a triggers processing system.
 The trigger is stored in a Sql Database and the trigger is processed by a function.
 The function is triggered by a SqlTrigger.
 The function handeling is minimalistc, but it does demonstrate how to scale the function, audit triggering process, and using Sql Database as a trigger and output binding.

+__This sample will cover the following topics:__

+- What are the prerequisites

+- Step-by-step instructions to deploy the solution

+- Monitoring scale using LogAnalytics

 The layout is as follows: